In the Beginning, the gods created the Universe.

 As you probably have already begun to suspect, we pursue our objectives with a little more irreverence, whimsy, and cynicism than most public-interest entities care to exhibit.
 As the scorpion said to the frog, “It’s our nature.”

 It’s that simple.

-When creating content for public radio and television, we must choose between the alternatives of, on the one hand, adhering to the normal practice of keeping everything conventional and tightly compartmentalized, and, on the other hand, exercising enough imagination, wit, whimsy, and occasional irreverence to make it more entertaining and to more closely resemble how real people function in the real world.
+When creating content for public radio and television, we must choose between the alternatives of, on the one hand, adhering to the normal practice of keeping everything conventional and tightly compartmentalized, and, on the other hand, exercising enough imagination, wit, whimsy, and occasional irreverence to make it more entertaining.

-Whimsy is the lubricant that makes life more endurable, and there’s a place in public broadcasting for a carefully measured seasoning of imagination and once in a while peeing outside the box.
+Whimsy is the lubricant that makes life more endurable, and there’s a place in public broadcasting for a carefully measured seasoning of imagination.
 For examples of what we mean, listen to the stories from Ninety Second Science.

 There, you might get a sense of how we propose to be one of Epictetus's purple threads.